praveen2710/Java-Development/ProofOfConcepts/Gradle/searchMart/readme.md

 2. I have used jacoco as code coverage and used log4j as my logging framework.
   * junit test outputs can be found at `build/reports/tests/index.html` after running `gradle buile`
-  * Static anaylsis reports can be found at `build/jacocoHtml/index.html` after running `gradle jacocoTestReport`
+  * code coverage reports can be found at `build/jacocoHtml/index.html` after running `gradle jacocoTestReport`
   * logs can be found at `logs/app.log`
+  * static anaysis reports can be found at `build/reports/findbugs/main.html` after running `gradle findbugsMain`

 3. I have used `@controllerAdvice` pattern to optimize my exception handling .
 This avoids the messy multi layer try catch block.

 4. I also used `restTemplate` to make http calls and made uses of jackson binding to map incoming json to POJO and vice versa.

-5.I also added `findbugs` but there seems to be compatibilty issue with Java 8 where build fails if it is enabled all the time.If needed once can remove comments on findbugs in gradle and run it temporarely.
+5. I also added `findbugs` and some of the ones reported I need to investigate best approach to fix.

 ####Front End